harsh-ps-2003/rumi/README.md

 1. Add support for Private Information Retrieval (PIR) to further reduce server knowledge.
 Think about IT-PIR (if distributed servers are involved), cPIR (using Homomorphic encryptions but huge computational overhead).
 Try tinkering with Hybrid PIR-ORAM scheme referenced in [this](https://arxiv.org/pdf/1904.05452) paper.
 Use of PIR has significant performance tradeoffs!
 2. Implement a Cuckoo hashing scheme improved by [this](https://eprint.iacr.org/2020/997.pdf) paper to improve efficiency and reduce the need for large buckets and store blocks more efficiently in the Simple Path ORAM!
 Though not sure about its security concerns!
-3. Implement a secure update mechanism using zero-knowledge proofs.
+3. Implement a secure update mechanism using ZKPs.